deepbrainai-research/float/README.md

-# Project Page Website for RegNeRF
+# Project Page Website for FLAOT

 This repository contains the fully-responsive and easy-to-adapt project page for [the RegNeRF project]([https://m-niemeyer.github.io/).
 It is very easy to adapt to your needs, easy to maintain, and displayed correctly on many devices due to Bootstrap's responsiveness.